dineshUmasankar/ActionBarCoords/README.md

 *image insert here*

 #### Features:
->- Saves the player's color in yml inside the plugin's save directory
+>- Saves player's color data into a file stored within the plugin directory
->- Actively shows player's coordinates in a highly personalizable way
+>- Actively shows the player's coordinates in their personalized fashion

 #### Commands:
 |Command Usage|Description|